coderefinery/coderefinery.org/_about/max_eckardt.md

 ---
 name: Max R. Eckardt
-organization: Datakuben @ University of Southern Denmark
+organization: Center for Humanities Computing Aarhus at Aarhus University
 photo: assets/img/team/max_eckardt.jpg
 ---

-Mechatronics Engineer with a Ph.D. from the Humanities on user-defined search algorithms for explorative searches on interaction transcript corpora.
-Full-stack web developer with a passion for social (software) innovation, cognitive support, and generative code.
-Likes to tinker and build bridges between devices and technologies.
+Working as Research Software Engineer mostly on Full-stack web development.
+Holds a PhD in the humanities on user-defined explorative search algorithms.
+Builds a framework for social (software) innovation aiming at synergistic collaboration between programming- and use context experts.
+Carpentry Instructor.